This course is part of the minor programs Public Administration: Multi-Level Governance and Bestuurskunde: Openbaar Bestuur, Beleid en Management .

 Students are expected to spend the regular amount of time on this course for 5 ECTS, i.e. 140 hours.
 Roughly this is divided over the course as follows:

-- There is an outline and peer review assignment in preparation for the final essay.
+There is an outline and peer review assignment in preparation for the final essay.
 All students have to hand in an outline of their paper and all students review someone else’s outline.
-Both activities are mandatory to receive a grade and therefore to pass the course but they will not be graded.
+Both activities are mandatory to pass the course but will not be graded.

 You will be able to find more information about assessments, assignments and the timetable for exams in the course hand-out.